Isaac (footballer, born March 2004)

-Isaac Aguiar Tomich (born 26 March 2004), simply known as Isaac, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Atlético Mineiro.
+Isaac Aguiar Tomich (born 26 March 2004), simply known as Isaac, is a Brazilian professional footballer who plays as a forward for Croatian Football League club Istra 1961 on loan from Italian club Hellas Verona.

 Career

 Born in Governador Valadares, Isaac joined the youth academy of Atlético Mineiro in 2018.
 On 24 April 2021, after already being involved in some trainings with the first team, he renewed his contract until 2024.

 Isaac made his professional debut on 6 April 2023, coming on as a second-half substitute for Otávio in a 1–0 loss to Club Libertad at the Mineirão, for the year's Copa Libertadores.
 He was handed his first start six days later, in a 2–1 Copa do Brasil home win over Brasil de Pelotas.

 On 6 August 2024, Isaac joined Primeira Liga club Nacional on a season-long loan.

+On 7 January 2026, Isaac joined Serie A club Hellas Verona on a free transfer, signing a contract until June 2029.